Amsterdam Travel: The Best Things to do in Amsterdam in Summer

 The Best Things to do in Amsterdam in the Summer

 So I know I said you'd feel more like a local Amsterdammer doing the things on this list, but perhaps the first thing on this list isn't one for locals.
 But the summer is definitely the best (or only!) time to go on a boat ride on Amsterdam's canals.
 Whether it's a large canal tour boat, hiring your own boat or even getting some exercise on a pedal, I've put together a big list of ways you can see Amsterdam by water here, including some important things to know if you are hiring your own boat.
+I would recommend going early in the morning especially on weekends during July and August, not only to avoid the hottest part of the day but to also avoid the crowds.
+Be sure to also know when Pride is on in August as this will mean restrictions on where you can go.

 If you prefer to stay off the water, there's still something calming about sitting at the water's edge of a canal and either having a picnic or just watching the world and other boats go by.
 My personal favourite place to sit by the water during the summer is watching the sunset from the banks of the River Amstel.
 On a sunny summer's day, if you make your way up to where you can find the bar-restaurants Hesp and Girassol, you will see a stretch of a footpath totally occupied with sunbathers and others already in place to watch the sun go down.
 BYO drinks and a picnic and enjoy soaking up the very last of the sun's rays.